-The Cradle of Forestry in America Heritage Site is one of the must-see attractions in Transylvania County and Pisgah National Forest.
+A must-see while visiting Transylvania County is the Cradle of Forestry in America Heritage Site in Pisgah National Forest.
 This 6,500-acre tract, the historic core of the national forest, was once part of George W. Vanderbilt’s Biltmore Estate.

 The 20,000-square-foot Forest Discovery Center, which includes several hands-on exhibits, a gift shop and café, is at the heart of the site.
 Each summer several programs and guided trail tours are offered at the Center.
 Scavenger hunts and Adventure Packs invite indoor and outdoor exploration.

-Crafters are occasionally on-hand at the Cradle’s buildings to bring some “living history” to visitors.
+Crafters are occasionally on-hand at the Cradle’s buildings to bring some living history to visitors.
 Some of their creations are for sale in the Giving Tree Gift Shop, along with books, trail maps, clothing and forest-related items.
 The Café at the Cradle serves lunch daily from 11 a.m. to 3 p.m.

 One of the most popular annual events at the Cradle of Forestry is the Forest Festival Day, which includes a lumberjack competition.
 This year’s Forest Festival Day will be held on Saturday, Oct.
 6, and includes traditional craftsmen, exhibitors, forestry students and entertainers.
 The John G. Palmer Intercollegiate Woodsmen’s Meet is held in the Pink Beds picnic area and